purduequaic/Qiskit-Fall-Fest-2025/README.md

 # Qiskit-Fall-Fest-2025
 Qiskit Fall Fest 2025 at Purdue University Fort Wayne

-# Copied over from Qiskit Fall Fest 2024.
-Will be update soon.

 ## Welcome
 This is the Qiskit Fall Fest event for Purdue Universit Fort Wayne.
 We're so exciting to have you all here.
 This event is being hosted by **Purdue Quantum AI Cybersecurity Lab** sponsored by **IBM**, **Purdue Univeristy Rosen Center for Advanced Computing**, **Purude Fort Wayne ETCS**, and **National Science Foundation (NSF)**.